FHA Loans in DC, Maryland, and Virginia: The Ultimate Guide to Low-Down-Payment Homeownership (2026)

 > 95% 75 Mortgage term

 Example: On a $500,000 loan (≤ $726,200 base) at >95% LTV with a term >15 years, the MIP is 55 bps—about $229/month.
-For mortgage terms of 15 years or less, MIP rates are generally lower with improvements in duration and factors—see our FHA MIP Guide 2025 for details, along with refunds and removal.
+For mortgage terms of 15 years or less, MIP rates are generally lower with improvements in duration and factors.

 Calculate Your Estimated Payment & Closing Costs